sadesh123/AWS-Labs/README.md

 - ✅ **AWS Labs** – CloudFormation templates, Lambda functions, and AWS service integrations.
 - ✅ **AI & Data Analytics** – Data visualization experiments and RAG applications.
-- ✅ **DevOps & Automation** – infrastructure as code, and containerized apps.
+- ✅ **DevOps & Automation** – infrastructure as code and containerized apps.

 ## Guides & Blog Posts
 Many of these projects are **featured in my Medium articles**.
 If you’re following a guide, check the corresponding directory for lab files and deployment instructions.